Politics & International Relations BA (Hons)*

 Advanced Studies in Politics and International Relations

-The Imperial Presidency: the development of the presidency as a central institution in American politics and foreign policy from Franklin Roosevelt’s reinvention of the office in the 1930s to the present day.
+Study the development of the presidency as a central institution in American politics and foreign policy, from Franklin Roosevelt to contemporary presidents such as Kennedy, LBJ, Nixon, and Reagan.

 Entry requirements